WWL (AM): Loyola University

 Starting before World War I and continuing until June 1922, the university sponsored a radio training school, with both civilian and military students.
 WWL's initial equipment was installed at Marquette Hall on the Loyola campus, with construction performed by Edward T. Cassidy, a Jesuit seminarian and physicist serving as the head of the radio school, and L. J. N. "Joe" du Treil, a former school head who worked at the Commerce Department's New Orleans district office of its Radio Service section.

-WWL received authorization by telegraph and signed on the air on March 31, 1922.
-It began broadcasting on the shared 360-meter entertainment wavelength, as a 10-watt station.
-The station's primary initial purpose was to promote a university fundraising project.
+WWL received a telegraphed broadcasting station authorization, and signed on the air, on March 31, 1922.
+It initially broadcast on the shared 360-meter entertainment wavelength, as a 10-watt station.
+The station's debut purpose was to promote a university fundraising project.
 Loyola president Father Edward Cummings opened the first half-hour broadcast with a three-minute fundraising plea on behalf of the university's building drive, stating that "We are organizing the radio operators in the state to spread the story of Loyola's needs.
 Will you lend your support to our campaign, both by radio and individual effort which will aid us in making Loyola University one of the greatest institutions of learning in the Southland?"
 This was followed by Tulane University's Guiseppe Ferrate playing an original piano composition.